vup-app/vup/README.md

 ## License

-Vup is licensed under the GPL-3.0 license.
+Vup is licensed under the EUPL-1.2-or-later.

 It uses FFmpegKit which is licensed under the LGPL v3.0.